filippopassante/AutoResettable/README.md

     }
 }
 ```
-You still have to reset b and c because they don't have default values
+You still have to reset `b` and `c` because they don't have default values
-at declaration and they are not optionals.
+at declaration and they're not optionals.

-This allows you to assign expressions to your variables in
+This allows you to assign, from inside initializers, expressions to your
-initializers to which autoReset() might not have access.
+variables to which `autoReset()` might not have access.

-A great use case is to call autoReset() in the tearDown() method of
+One use case is to call `autoReset()` in the `tearDown()` of `XCTestCase`
-XCTestCase subclasses, since these classes usually don't have
-initializers:
+subclasses:
 ```
 import XCTest

 @AutoResettable
 final class Tests: XCTestCase {
     let a = A()